-After the computer turned on, the BIOS will perform a diagnostics of the system and display the size of the memory that is being tested.
+After turned on the computer, the BIOS will not only perform a diagnostics of the system but also will display the size of the memory that is being tested.
 Press the [Del] key to enter the BIOS Setup program, and then the main menu will show on the screen.